 It was 2014.
-The year I was living in a studio apartment in this really cool highrise, a student union with a laundromat on the fourth and seventh floors, an elevator, and the downtown Portland, OR, sights, sounds, shops, eateries and Saturday Markets of Portland State University all around me.
-I iwas living there with my 2-year-old son, a crib, a platform bed, a table, TV, and play yard which we used to run around and around and around, in the middle of the concrete floor of one single room with a window and a kitchenette.
+The year I was living in a studio apartment in this really cool highrise, a student union with a laundromat on the fourth and seventh floors, an elevator, and the downtown Portland, OR, sights, sounds, shops, eateries, and Saturday Market of Portland State University all around me.
+Living there with my 2-year-old son, a crib, a platform bed, a table, TV, and a playard full of toys, which we used to run around and around and around, in the middle of the concrete floor of one single room with a window and a kitchenette.
 There was even a bathroom!
-I was pretty lucky, in fact, I’ve always been pretty lucky, ‘cept I really didn’t know it yet.
+I was pretty lucky, in fact, I’ve always been pretty lucky in the grand scheme of things, ‘cept I really couldn’t comprehend it yet.

 Here is where I hit my conscious bottom.
 At the low point, the biggest depression of my life.
-I say conscious because, for the previous 4 years, I had been more sober than I had ever been in my adult life.
-Those extreme tales might be better suited for another time and I mean only if you’re really lucky.
+I say conscious because, for the previous 4 years, I had been sober.
+Something hard to explain to the other 90% of the population, for a binge drinker, out of the fog.
+But I was stone cold sober, and that I had ever been in my adult life.

 Interestingly, to note the one phrase that “sold me” in the behavior therapy that I took through the Washington County Jail was this: “You can change negative Beliefs about yourself, that you’ve held since childhood, over time”

 What was I missing?
 I now believe that what I was missing was shame reversal.
-I wasn’t filling up the hole that was left after taking out my addictive behavior because that hole, being my subconsience, was filled up with shame .
-For you it might be looking for men as a source of self worth, or other people in say a faculty environment.
+I wasn’t filling up the hole that was left after taking out my addictive behavior because that hole, being my sub-conscience, was filled up with shame.
+For you, it might be looking for men as a source of self-worth, or other people in say a faculty environment.
 It could be food.
 It could be sex.
 Whatever it is, the missing piece was the crucial element of replacing that emptiness, or as I now understand to be, overwriting the negative belief systems people hold on to in the subconscious unwittingly.